UroLift

 What is BPH?

-Benign Prostatic Hyperplasia, or BPH, is a condition in which the prostate enlarges as men get older.
-BPH is a very common condition that affects over 40 million Americans and over 500 million aging men worldwide.
-Over 40% of men in their 50s and over 70% of men in their 60s have BPH.
-While BPH is a benign condition and unrelated to prostate cancer, it can greatly affect a man’s quality of life.
+Benign Prostatic Hyperplasia, or BPH, is a condition in which the prostate enlarges and blocks the urethra.
+BPH is a very common condition men develop as they age.
+It affects over 40 million Americans and over 500 million aging men worldwide.

-As the prostate enlarges, it presses on and blocks the urethra, causing bothersome urinary symptoms such as:
+Although BPH is a benign condition unrelated to prostate cancer, it can greatly impact quality of life.
+As the prostate enlarges, it presses on and blocks the urethra, causing bothersome symptoms such as:

 • Weak or slow urinary stream